Aerial view of a Seattle roof tearoff in progress showing shingles being removed for replacement

 The frameworks in this guide will tell you which direction the evidence points for your situation.
 A professional inspection from a licensed, certified contractor will tell you exactly where your specific roof sits — with actual moisture readings, decking condition, and a written recommendation you can take to your insurance company or use to plan a budget.

 The Seattle Roofing Company has been helping homeowners make this decision honestly for over 20 years.
 We're GAF and IKO certified, Directorii Elite verified with up to a $250,000 workmanship guarantee, and we serve the greater Seattle area including Bellevue, Kirkland, Redmond, and King County.
-You can verify the [areas we serve](/areas) to confirm coverage for your location.
+Before reaching out, you may find our guide on how to choose a roofing contractor in Seattle useful for understanding what credentials to verify and what questions to ask.
+You can verify the areas we serve to confirm coverage for your location.

 We don't earn more by recommending replacement when repair is the right call.
 We earn by giving you an honest assessment — and then doing work that holds.